-A capacity building and startup matching platform to empower immigrants as productive members in the innovation ecosystem and sectors of the society they expect to join.
+A capacity building and mentoring program combined with a startups, jobs and freelancing opportunities platform to empower immigrants as productive members in the innovation ecosystem and sectors of the society they expect to join.

 Immigrants, refugees, they are survivors who have lost or have been forced to renounce their physical possessions and ways of life.
 Yet the one thing no one can take from them is their potential to become productive members of any society, adding value and making it better with their integration.
 By arriving to our borders, despite all odds, they have already shown tremendous resilience and determination.